Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-Setting the mode of a file
-10-Setting the mode of a file to mirror that of another file 11-Adding execute permissions to all subdirectories of the current directory for the owner, group owner and all users
+10-Setting the mode of a file to mirror that of another file 11-Adding execute permissions to all subdirectories of the current directory for the owner, group owner and all users 12-Create a directory with 751 permissions in the current working directory